aarnphm/morph/docs/content/DevelopmentPlan/DevelopmentPlan.md

 CI/CD, ensures faster development iterations and improve code quality through automated testing.
 It also helps with earlier bug detection and prevent regressions.
-However, depending on the stage of the project (given that tinymorph is relatively new and small), setting CI/CD is a huge hassle as one will have to manage the infrastructure as well as complexity of these pipelines.
+However, depending on the stage of the project (given that morph is relatively new and small), setting CI/CD is a huge hassle as one will have to manage the infrastructure as well as complexity of these pipelines.
 This will actually inversely introduce a lot of technical debt and slow down development cycle.
 This is also known as _premature optimisation_.